 - 4 cloves garlic minced

-- 1 tbsp salt-free chili powder (or use another all-purpose seasoning)
+- 1 tbsp taco seasoning (or use another all-purpose seasoning like chili powder)

 - 3 and 1/2 cups low-sodium vegetable broth

 - 1/4 tsp salt plus more to taste

 Rinse the dried beans and pick out any shriveled beans or rocks that you find.